NEW YORK TRACES —

 1

 April 4, 2023.
 Berlin – New York.
 Arrival in front of a door full of graffiti, an apparently abandoned shop in the middle of East Village at 4th street – nowadays a trendy, upscale neighborhood.
 The door: a reminiscence of a mythical past, of a city in crisis that gave birth to a radical, wild, and visionary art scene that still shapes the present.
-The door is present.
-A bridge between times, the key in my hands.
+The door is present, the key in my hands.
 I enter the home of THE SCHOOL OF HARD KNOCKS and its director, the choreographer and conceptual artist Yoshiko Chuma.
-In the following days members of the “School” are stopping by – talking, listening, observing, learning, eating! – at the University of Life, preparing for the final graduation, a celebration of 40 years of existence of Chuma’s company.
+In the following days members of the School are stopping by – talking, listening, observing, learning, eating! – at the University of Life, preparing for the final graduation, a celebration of 40 years of existence of Chuma’s company.
 Under the title SHOCKWAVE DELAY – a series of performances will happen later in June 2023 at La MaMa Theater (we will pass by).

 As I enter through the door, my gaze falls to the floor.
 On the ground, film cans are piled up below a shelve – I recognize some of the titles, including August 27, 1979 – The Girl Can’t Help It (1979) – one of my favorite films by Chuma that we digitized in 2016 when the format POOL SHINE – New York Traces was just starting out.
 At the very bottom of the small film can tower, I discover a reel that literally serves as the foundation of Chuma’s 40-year journey with her company, or at least, as namesake: the film ‘THE SCHOOL OF HARD KNOCKS’.